jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe style="width: 900px; height: 221px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
-It's a number we'll be talking much about in the Internet Age._
+It's a number we'll be talking much about in the Internet Age.
+Credit: US Dept. of Energy._

 ## COVID-19 Shows We Can Still Evolve

 Like many people, especially office workers, I love the idea of remote work.
 I telecommuted for a year while going to night classes at university, and it was awesome.
 Yet in university transportation classes, several workplaces, and in society as a whole, driving into work was always defended.

-Despite using facts, figures, and [books](https://basecamp.com/books/remote) to explain why commutes suck, I was always told it doesn't matter because "managers don't like it."
+Despite using facts, figures, and [books](https://basecamp.com/books/remote) to explain why commutes are often needless, I was always told it doesn't matter because "managers don't like it."

 Now with the coronavirus, within a few weeks, every university, workplace, and bureaucracy is scrambling to distribute their workers with home offices.
 Although it's sad it took a pandemic to open up our minds, it's nice to see how easily our civilization can adapt when we decide to.